10 Best Pillar Drills in 2019

 Like the Wolf 5 Speed Pillar Drill, the Draper 5 Speed Hobby Bench Pillar Drill is also a favorite of many tradespersons in the DIY community as well as professionals.
 This model from Draper is equipped with a telescopic chuck guard for safety.
 It comes with a No Volt switch and a 5-speed pulley system.
 The Draper 5 Speed Hobby Bench Pillar Drill has a 13 mm capacity chuck that works with almost all drill bits.

 The affordable, yet quality driven 5 speed from Draper weighs approximately 17.5 kg and has a 350 watts motor for standard consistency in drilling.
 The table has diagonal slots instead of parallel ones for ease of use.
 It stands just over 2 ft tall and is useful for all home projects that require light drilling.
+For some great outdoor tools see our long reach hedge trimmer guide.

 - 5-speed system